apleasantview/wp-scratch-box/README.md

 Vagrant will create the `host_path` folder if it doesn't exist.
 The main Host directory will be synced to `/vagrant` per Vagrants' defaults.

 ### Vagrant plugins
-if you have vagrant-cachier installed, the config in the Vagrantfile is set to cache by machine.
+If you have vagrant-cachier installed, the config in the Vagrantfile is set to cache by machine.
+If you have vagrant-vbguest installed, guest additions updates is set to `false`.
+Manually update guest additions if needed.

 ### wp-scratch-box.sh
 This is the provisioning file.